Travel ·15.03.2023

 By taking a workation, employees can explore the world on their terms and spend more time away from the office, yet still complete their work tasks on time.

 Taking a workation does, however, come with its challenges.
-Most notably, workers need to be disciplined and avoid the temptation to skip the Zoom call and head out sightseeing.
+Most notably, you need to be very disciplined and avoid the temptation to leave a hotel room there are Zoom calls to take.
 It requires motivation and good time management to be a successful remote worker.

 When it comes to companies allowing workations, employers also need to set up an infrastructure and the digital resources required for communication to be clear and transparent, with agile work systems and good technology, so that remote workers can still collaborate and work together effectively from wherever they are.

-The main idea behind a workation is to offer a person the time to switch locations and explore more, so they can escape their everyday working environment.
+The main idea behind a workation is to offer a person the time to switch locations and explore more places, so they can escape their everyday working environment and the world.
 It’s a similar concept to bleisure travel, which involves travelling for business but taking time out or adding additional days to the trip to enjoy the city they have travelled to.

 Instead of sticking to a strict nine-to-five schedule, either from home or in the office, a worker can log on from wherever they choose.
 When it's time to clock off, they can do a spot of cultural tourism or hit the beach.